Abubakkar13/abubakkar13.github.io/README.md

 This repository contains my Exploratory Data Analysis on The sales of Video games across Global.
 Done with Python and it's libraries
-Like: Bumpy, Pandas, Matplotlib, Seaborne, Plotly.
+Like: Numpy, Pandas, Matplotlib, Seaborne, Plotly.